thomas-xin/Encodec-Stream/README.md

   - AL: 11729607
   - NC: 16
   - LM: False
 - When decoding (`-d`), the initial window size may be increased by specifying the bufsize (`-b`) parameter.
-This defaults to 1, which starts with a window size of 1 (lowest latency, Õ(2n) time complexity), increasing by 1 each time (amortised constant latency, Õ(n + sqrt(n)) time complexity).
-A value of 2 would start with a window size of 2 (slightly higher latency, Õ(3n/2) time complexity), increasing by 2 each time, and so on.
+This defaults to 1, which starts with a window size of 1 (lowest latency, `Õ(2n)` time complexity), increasing by 1 each time (amortised constant latency, `Õ(n + 2sqrt(n))` time complexity).
+A value of 2 would start with a window size of 2 (slightly higher latency, `Õ(3n/2)` time complexity), increasing by 2 each time (`Õ(n + sqrt(n))` time complexity), and so on.
   - A value of 0 may be specified to bypass the windowing completely, which will buffer the entire file before outputting (similar to the original Encodec implementation).
-This reduces the overhead to 0% or Õ(n) immediately, but has the drawback of much higher latency particularly on weaker hardware or longer files.
+This reduces the overhead to 0% or `Õ(n)` immediately, but has the drawback of much higher latency particularly on weaker hardware or longer files.
+This option is mostly intended to function as a slightly more efficient way to directly decode and convert without needing to stream.

 ## Hardware Requirements
 - A NVIDIA GPU (minimum GTX650) is recommended for both performance and efficiency, however any CPU with ~50 GFLOPS of performance (minimum Ryzen 5 5625U) should be capable of decoding and playing a realtime audio stream.
 - 2GB of RAM, or 1GB of RAM and 1GB of VRAM (such as in the GTX650) is more than sufficient for most everyday audio files.
-The increasing window algorithm has a space complexity of **O(sqrt n)**, meaning memory consumption is not typically a concern with encoding/decoding through Encodec.
+The increasing window algorithm has a space complexity of `O(sqrt n)`, meaning memory consumption is not typically a concern with encoding/decoding through Encodec.
 While running however, the PyTorch libraries may use up to 1GB, hence the conservative estimate.